 Sharing resources with colleagues in the school can be a great way to achieve consistency across classrooms and to work together when creating and teaching.

 There are two ways to share resources with other teachers at the school, depending on what you want to do:

-- Invite your colleagues to work collaboratively as co-teachers.
+- Invite your colleagues to plan collaboratively as co-teachers in a single Subject.

 Learn how to share to the school library.

-Invite your colleagues to work collaboratively as co-teachers
+Invite your colleagues to plan collaboratively as co-teachers

-If you want to create and edit lessons collaboratively with several teachers, then it's best to create a subject that won't have any students in it.
-This is called a Master Subject; you can learn more here.
+If you want to create and edit Lessons collaboratively with several teachers, then it's best to create a Subject that won't have any students in it.
+This is called a Planning Subject; you can learn more here.

 You can add more teachers to your Subject via the Students page by clicking on Manage co-teachers.
 Learn more here.

 You may also be interested in the following resources: